Fizz Build Guide by Morzanoth

 Hextech Gunblade I've included gunblade in this build as an alternative to Lich Bane.
 The active ability does a lot of damage and the slow is really useful when chasing targets down.
 The sustain it gives can also help you survive some fights because of the 15% healing from all damage sources.

 The first thing you want to get down is using his abilities at the right times.
-The most basic combo you have is Q to a target, auto attack for 2 seconds and then W for the increased damage proc.
+The most basic combo you have is Q to a target, pressing your W as you dash to apply the bonus damage and then E to either escape or follow up.
 Alternatively you can lead with E, but you don't want to reactivate the ability.
-The slow on Fizz's E will allow you to stick onto a target for longer and also mean you can proc the mark with W safely with you Q. Now be careful here.
+The slow on Fizz's E will allow you to stick onto a target for longer and also mean you can keep auto attacking the enemies with your W active.
+Now be careful here.
 Only do this when you want to all-in an enemy since you are left with no escape other than your flash.
 More often than not you want to save your E or your Q to escape to a nearby minion or over a jungle wall.

 Once you have access to your Ult, your combo simply starts off with R and follows the same pattern.
 I mention a few different ways to use your ult a little later on (I know, you gotta keep reading to find it :P).
 Additionally, once you have access to your Smite upgrade you can smite a target as you engage on them.
 It will mark them for 4 seconds and just adds additional damage over time.
 I have gotten a few kills thanks to smiting an enemy since the passive burn is over a few seconds (like a junglers version of ignite in a way, makes those fade away kills hurt even more too XD).